hparcells/blog/content/blog/2023-04-19-virtual-reality.md

 While multitasking can be easier and more information can be displayed at the same time, the use of multiple, especially large, monitors comes with some drawbacks.
 Mcgill, in his report, addresses this issue when discussing the issues brought up when using three or more monitors:

 > Viewing wider display spaces leads to the activation of different muscle groups than viewing a single display.
-Nimbarte *et al.* noted that "Increased activation of anterior neck muscles caused by asymmetrical, more rotated head1-neck postures... may increase the risk of neck musculoskeletal disorders, especially with prolonged computer use"
+Nimbarte *et al.* noted that "Increased activation of anterior neck muscles caused by asymmetrical, more rotated head-neck postures... may increase the risk of neck musculoskeletal disorders, especially with prolonged computer use"

 In their research, Mcgill and his team aimed to find the benefits of using a "virtual workspace" versus a traditional workspace.
 One key difference that Mcgill investigated was the difference between using deadzones and mapping the head angle of the user to the head angle displayed to the user in virtual reality.